jeff4/a7/src/pages/posts/23-chap8-notes.md

 ### 36 JH Break

-1. Designing improved initialization strategies is a diﬃcult task because neural network optimization isnot yet well understood.
+1. Designing improved initialization strategies is a diﬃcult task because neural network optimization is not yet well understood.
 1. Most initialization strategies are based on achieving some nice properties when the network is initialized.
-1. However, we do not have a good understanding of which of these properties are preserved under which circumstancesafter learning begins to proceed.
+1. However, we do not have a good understanding of which of these properties are preserved under which circumstances after learning begins to proceed.
-1. A further diﬃculty is that some initial points may be beneﬁcial from the viewpoint of optimization but detrimental from the viewpoint of generalization.
+1. **A further diﬃculty is that some initial points may be beneﬁcial from the viewpoint of optimization but detrimental from the viewpoint of generalization.**
 1. Our understanding of how the initial point aﬀects generalization is especially primitive, oﬀering little to no guidance for how to select the initial point.
-1. Perhaps the only property known with complete certainty is that the initial parameters need to “break symmetry” between diﬀerent units.

 ### 37 JH Break

+1. **Perhaps the only property known with complete certainty is that the initial parameters need to “break symmetry” between diﬀerent units.**
 1. If two hidden units with the same activation function are connected to the same inputs, then these units must have diﬀerent initial parameters.
-1. If they have the same initial parameters, then a deterministic learning algorithm applied to a deterministic costand model will constantly update both of these units in the same way.
+1. If they have the same initial parameters, then a deterministic learning algorithm applied to a deterministic cost and model will constantly update both of these units in the same way.
-1. Even if the model or training algorithm is capable of using stochasticity to compute diﬀerent updates for diﬀerent units (for example, if one trains with dropout), it is usually best to initialize each unit to compute a diﬀerent function from all the other units.
+1. Even if the model or training algorithm is capable of using stochasticity to compute diﬀerent updates for diﬀerent units (for example, if one trains with dropout), *it is usually best to initialize each unit to compute a diﬀerent function from all the other units.*
-1. This may help to make sure that no input patterns are lost in the null space of forward propagation and that no gradient patterns are lost in the null spaceof backpropagation.
+1. This may help to make sure that no input patterns are lost in the null space of forward propagation and that no gradient patterns are lost in the null space of backpropagation.
 1. The goal of having each unit compute a diﬀerent function motivates random initialization of the parameters.

 ### 38 JH Break